Lakes

 Bull Lake

-The road into Tahsis can be rough and the climb up to Bull Lake is tough on the auto but well worth the drive.
-When it’s raining, the road can become very slippery so please drive carefully under these conditions.
+Lakes, Bull Lake, Vancouver Island, BCThe road into Tahsis can be rough, and the climb up to Bull Lake is tough on the auto but well worth the drive.
+When it’s raining, the road can become very slippery, so please drive carefully under these conditions.
 This is a very active road and can have both domestic and heavy transport vehicles running on it.
 Bull Lake is located on the Tahsis Road at its highest point.
 After the climb up the hump, it’s nice to just stop at Bull Lake and unwind before heading down the other side.
 Read More….

 Buttle Lake

-Buttle Lake is a long and deep lake.
+Buttle Lake, Vancouver Island, BCButtle Lake is a long and deep lake.
 All along one side of the lake runs the Westmin Mine road.
 This road gives you easy access to this lake.
 There are numerous campgrounds all along this lake with full-use boat ramps.
 This lake is in Strathcona Park and has many of the park’s trails leaving from the shores of Buttle Lake.
-Some of these trails are on the far side of the lake like the marble meadows trail and must be accessed by boat.
-The aug trail and flower ridge trail are on the roadside of the lake.
+Some of these trails are on the far side of the lake, like the marble meadows trail and must be accessed by boat.
+The Aug Trail and Flower Ridge Trail are on the roadside of the lake.
 Read More….

 Cameron lake

-Cameron Lake is located on the Port Alberni Highway.
-You will find a resort, a picnic area, and a boat launch at the east end of Cameron Lake and the start of the cathedral grove forest at the west end.
+Lakes, Cameron Lake, Vancouver Island, BCCameron Lake is located on the Port Alberni Highway.
+You will find a resort, a picnic area, and a boat launch at the east end of Cameron Lake and the start of the Cathedral Grove Forest at the west end.
 Macmillan Provincial Park runs along the south side of the lake.
 The picnic area has a great beach that is an awesome place for the kids to get wet and play.
 Read More….

 Cedar Lake

-Cedar Lake is located on mud lake road.
+Cedar Lake, Vancouver Island, BCCedar Lake is located on Mud Lake Road.
 This low-elevation lake has some great fishing for decent trout up to 40 cm in size.
 A recreational site with a car-top boat launch can be found on the lake.
 I have been coming to this lake for years and always enjoyed my time here.
-Take the mud lake road, left, off hwy 19 at Robert’s Lake, and follow it to cedar lake.
+Take the Mud Lake Road, left, off Hwy 19 at Robert’s Lake, and follow it to Cedar Lake.
 Read More….

 Circlet Lake

-Circlet lake Is a beautiful lake found in the backcountry of Strathcona Park.
+Circlet Lake, Vancouver Island, BCCirclet Lake is a beautiful lake found in the backcountry of Strathcona Park.
 This is a stocked lake.
 Circlet Lake is a 9 km hike one way from the trailhead at Mount Washington.
 The fishing picks up when the ice melts in the early summer.
-The lake is located in paradise meadows, a wonderful high country plateau with many hiking trails, both short and long that will take you to this lake as well as many others located here.
+The lake is located in Paradise Meadows, a wonderful high country plateau with many hiking trails, both short and long, that will take you to this lake as well as many others located here.
 Read More….

 Comox Lake

-Comox Lake is a very pretty lake with some awesome bays and shoreline forests, you can see all kinds of wildlife here including plenty of birds.
+Comox Lake, Vancouver Island, BCComox Lake is a very pretty lake with some awesome bays and shoreline forests.
+You can see all kinds of wildlife here, including plenty of birds.
 I saw a spirit deer here when l was a young man, just an awesome sight to see.
-It was as white as snow and the day I saw it, it was foggy out.
+It was as white as snow, and the day I saw it, it was foggy out.
 The spirit deer walked out of the fog and came within 3 meters of me as he walked by.
 I just held my breath.
 Read More….

 Cowichan Lake

-Cowichan lake Is one of the biggest and most popular lakes on Vancouver Island.
+Lakes, Cowichan Lake, Vancouver Island, BCCowichan Lake is one of the biggest and most popular lakes on Vancouver Island.
 This lake is 40 km long and has more than 100 km of shoreline.
 There are numerous campgrounds, resorts and 2 parks on the lake, plenty of beaches and lots of bluffs for diving, all in all, a wonderful lake.
 The towns of Youbou and Lake Cowichan are both located on Cowichan Lake.
 Read More….

 Croteau Lake

-Croteau Lake is located in Strathcona Park on Forbidden Plateau.
-You reach the lake by trail from the Mount Washington ski area and head into Paradise Meadows, there are many lakes here and trails to most of them.
+Croteau Lake, Vancouver Island, BCCroteau Lake is located in Strathcona Park on Forbidden Plateau.
+You reach the lake by trail from the Mount Washington ski area and head into Paradise Meadows.
+There are many lakes here and trails to most of them.
 We hike up here in both summer and winter.
-Hiking up here is an incredible experience that can be enjoyed even by the elderly as it is fairly level with well-built trails.
+Hiking up here is an incredible experience that can be enjoyed even by the elderly, as it is fairly level with well-built trails.
 I have run into people of all abilities and hiking skills here.
 Read More….

 Darlington Lake

-Darlington Lake is one of two lakes that are just past the Franklin River shop on the way to Bamfield, The other lake is Francis Lake.
+Darlington Lake, Vancouver Island, BCDarlington Lake is one of two lakes that are just past the Franklin River shop on the way to Bamfield.
+The other lake is Francis Lake.
 The Lake is only 13 hectares in size.
-It’s a nice little lake though.
+It’s a nice little lake, though.
 About mid down the lake, just off the road, is a very rough campsite.
-There is a place to launch a car-top here and right next to it, is a fast-running creek with very cold, fresh water.
+There is a place to launch a car-top here, and right next to it is a fast-running creek with very cold, fresh water.
 Read More….

 Drum Lakes

-The Drum Lakes are accessed from Highway 28 just east of Gold River.
-What appears to be one lake is made up of two lakes really.
-There is parking at the trailhead and you could put in a car-top boat there.
+Drum Lakes, Vancouver Island, BCThe Drum Lakes are accessed from Highway 28 just east of Gold River.
+What appears to be one lake is made up of two lakes.
+There is parking at the trailhead, and you could put in a car-top boat there.
 These are nice little lakes surrounded by mountains and forests.
 You can view all kinds of wildlife here.
 Bring your camera.
 Lots of elk are always in the area.
 Read More….

 Echo Lake

-Echo lake Is located on Highway 28 about 8 miles up from Campbell River.
-At one time there was a lodge on the shores of the lake but it has long since burnt down.
+Lakes, Echo Lake, Vancouver Island, BCEcho Lake is located on Highway 28, about 8 miles up from Campbell River.
+At one time, there was a lodge on the shores of the lake, but it has long since burned down.
 Two of my schoolmates lived at the lodge when I was a young boy back in the early 60s.
 I always envied them.
-Elk river timber had their camp 8 at the west end of the lake at the time.
+Elk River Timber had its camp 8 at the west end of the lake at the time.
 Read More….

 Elk & Beaver Lakes

-The Elk, Beaver Lake is found alongside the pat bay highway north of Victoria.
+Elk and Beaver Lakes, Vancouver Island, BCThe Elk, Beaver Lake is found alongside the Pat Bay Highway north of Victoria.
 There are a variety of access points to these lakes.
-A wide channel joins the lakes together, with beaver lake being the southernmost lake.
+A wide channel joins the lakes together, with Beaver Lake being the southernmost lake.
 There is a fishing wharf along with several boat launches on the lake.
-These lakes are quite unique for Vancouver Island because there are smallmouth bass, big-mouth bass, freshwater perch, and both cutthroat and rainbow trout.
+These lakes are unique to Vancouver Island because they have smallmouth bass, largemouth bass, freshwater perch, and both cutthroat and rainbow trout.
 Read More….

 Fairy Lake

-Fairy Lake is located close to Port Renfrew.
+Lakes, Fairy Lake, Vancouver Island, BCFairy Lake is located close to Port Renfrew.
 You use the paved Harris Creek mainline to get there.
 This is a pretty little lake with some awesome views.
-There is a very small island on the lake with a tree growing on it, this island has been photographed by so many people, it is such a beautiful little island.
-There is abundant wildlife for your viewing and the fishing is quite good.
+There is a very small island on the lake with a tree growing on it.
+This island has been photographed by so many people; it is such a beautiful little island.
+There is abundant wildlife for your viewing, and the fishing is quite good.
 Read More….

 Farewell Lake

-Farewell Lake is one of those lakes that when you first see it, takes your breath away.
+Farewell Lake, Vancouver Island, BCFarewell Lake is one of those lakes that, when you first see it, takes your breath away.
 It is such a pretty lake.
-It is located on blackwater lake road.
-You can also access the lake using the lake-view road at Roberts Lake store.
-There is an abundance of wildlife in this area and l saw the biggest cougar l have ever seen just down the road from here as well as large herds of elk and plenty of birds.
+It is located on Blackwater Lake Road.
+You can also access the lake using the lake-view road at the Roberts Lake store.
+Wildlife is abundant in this area, and I saw the biggest cougar I have ever seen just down the road from here, as well as large herds of elk and plenty of birds.
 Read More….

 Forbes Landing